alecngai/NSUS_BI_Assessment/README.md

 I used python [code used to generate fake data](https://github.com/alecngai/NSUS_BI_Assessment/blob/main/Creating_Tables.ipynb) to generate 5000 rows of a fake game history data and stored it in [CSV format](https://github.com/alecngai/NSUS_BI_Assessment/blob/main/Resources/Fake_Game_History.csv).

-Given more time, there is a few tweaks I would implement, but this just shows the rough capabilities.
+Given more time, I would implement a few tweaks, but this shows the rough capabilities.

 Game_ID is always unique in this table. <br />
-Session_ID can be repeating as some games are played together in one session depending on the game mode. <br />
+Session_ID can be repeated as some games are played together in one session, depending on the game mode. <br />
-Game_Start, Should show the time in UTC exactly when the game starts. <br />
+Game_Start Should show the time in UTC exactly when the game starts. <br />
 Game_duration shows the time round lasted. <br />
 Hole_Card is the started cards of the player. <br />
-Hand_Value is the value of the players hand at the end of the flop. <br />
+Hand_Value is the value of the player's hand at the end of the flop. <br />
-Winner assigns a player who won the pot, this string can be pulled from Players table using player ID. <br />
+Winner assigns a player who won the pot, and this string can be pulled from the Players table using player ID. <br />
-Pot is a float value determing total amount of money in the pot. <br />
+Pot is a float value determining the total amount of money in the pot. <br />
-WinLoss shows the players win loss value. <br />
+WinLoss shows the players' win-loss value. <br />
 Insurance shows insurance won on the hand.  <br />